haltux/SmartSRTSynchronizer/README.txt

 Automatic subtitles synchronizer.

+Inputs:
+- An out-of-sync subtitle file in language A (default french)
+- A properly synchronized subtitle file in language B (default english)

+Outputs:
-Generates a properly synchronized subtitle file from an out-of-sync subtitle file and a properly synchronized subtitle file in another language.
+- A properly synchronized subtitle file in language A

-Multiplicative and additive factors are supported, as well as gaps in subtitle (changes in the additive factor during the video, often occuring between TV and DVD versions of subtitles).
+Multiplicative and additive factors are supported, as well as gaps in subtitles, that is modification of additive factor during the video.
+This occurs typically with fade to blacks, often added in TV versions.

+SmartSRTSynchronizer requires a dictionary.
+A french-english dictionary is provided and used by default.
+Other dictionaries has to be provided in the wiktionary format.
+They can be downloaded from here: http://www.dicts.info/uddl.php

 Usage:   ./smartSRTSynchronizer [options] text_file.srt sync_file.srt out.srt
          ./smartSRTSynchronizer [options]
       -e <encoding>                             Encoding of input text file --encoding_text_file=<encoding>
       --encoding_sync_file=<encoding>
       --encoding_output=<encoding>